rapid7/insightconnect-workflows/workflows/Enrich_CVE_with_Recorded_Future_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **the first Microsoft Teams step will need the team name and channel name updated to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.
+Once the workflow has been imported, **the first Microsoft Teams step will need the team name and channel name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in the first Microsoft Teams step in the workflow.

-After configuring those steps, activate the workflow and then issue a Microsoft Teams command to trigger it.
+After configuring the first Microsoft Teams step, activate the workflow and then issue a Microsoft Teams command to trigger it.

 ### Usage